garrandall/popular-music-data/tracks/wordplay-jason-mraz.md

 Ha La La La Love
 I love the wonderful thing it does
 Because, because
-The ooh's and ah's and fa-la-la's fall back in love For the Mister A to Z they say
+The oh's and ah's and fa-la-la's fall back in love
+For the Mister A to Z they say
 Is all about the wordplay